scantist-ossops/logging_library/README.md

 ## Installation

-Add this line to your application's `Gemfile`, inside a `source` block:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'logging_library'